hosseinv93/rGB/README.md

 # Summary

-The rgayberne package allows users to perform LAMMPS MD simulations with soft repuslive Gay-Berne potential, which is obtained by shifting and truncating the original Gay-Berne potential.
+The rgayberne package allows users to perform LAMMPS molecular dynamics (MD) simulations with soft repuslive Gay-Berne potential, which is obtained by shifting and truncating the original Gay-Berne potential.

 # Citing this plugin